Little Rock Trojans men's basketball

 The Little Rock Trojans men's basketball team (formerly branded as the Arkansas–Little Rock Trojans) represents the University of Arkansas at Little Rock in Little Rock, Arkansas, United States.
 The Trojans joined the Ohio Valley Conference (OVC) in 2022 after 31 seasons in the Sun Belt Conference.
-After the 2025–26 season, Little Rock will join the United Athletic Conference (UAC).
-They are led by fifth-year head coach Darrell Walker.
+After the 2025–26 season, Little Rock joined the United Athletic Conference (UAC).
+They are led by first-year head coach Travis Ford.
 They play their home games at the Jack Stephens Center.
 The Trojans have made five NCAA tournament appearances, most recently in 2016.